sohaminternships/PythonAIML/README.md

 1]
 Study the CSV dataset of movies and the result of Machine learning algorithm in the jupyter notebook.
-Create similar algorithm for mobile model recommendation system on the basis of age, gender and monthly income labels -> age, gender and income recommendation -> samsung, apple, realme
+Create similar algorithm for mobile model recommendation system on the basis of age, gender and monthly income

+labels -> age, gender and income

+recommendation -> samsung, apple, realme

-Download the IPYNB file for reference and develop your ML model
+Download the sample CSV file and IPYNB file for reference and develop your ML model

 2]
-Create a contacts table in the database with following fields - contactno int primary key contactnm varchar(30) mobile varchar(12) emailid varchar(50) city varchar(20)
+Create a contacts table in the database with following fields -

+contactno int primary key,
+contactnm varchar(30),
+mobile varchar(12),
+emailid varchar(50),
+city varchar(20)

 Create a django project and app.